krzemienski/awesome-from-stars/README.md

 * [anaisbetts/mcp-installer](https://github.com/anaisbetts/mcp-installer): An MCP server that installs other MCP servers for you
 * [zueai/mcp-manager](https://github.com/zueai/mcp-manager): simple web ui to manage mcp (model context protocol) servers in the claude app
 * [coleam00/mcp-mem0](https://github.com/coleam00/mcp-mem0): MCP server for long term agent memory with Mem0.
 Also useful as a template to get you started building your own MCP server with Python!
-* [doobidoo/mcp-memory-service](https://github.com/doobidoo/mcp-memory-service): MCP server providing semantic memory and persistent storage capabilities for Claude using ChromaDB and sentence transformers.
+* [doobidoo/mcp-memory-service](https://github.com/doobidoo/mcp-memory-service):  Universal MCP memory service with semantic search, multi-client support, and autonomous consolidation for Claude Desktop, VS Code, and 13+ AI   applications
 * [executeautomation/mcp-playwright](https://github.com/executeautomation/mcp-playwright): Playwright Model Context Protocol Server - Tool to automate Browsers and APIs in Claude Desktop, Cline, Cursor IDE and More 🔌
 * [spences10/mcp-sequentialthinking-tools](https://github.com/spences10/mcp-sequentialthinking-tools): 🧠 An adaptation of the MCP Sequential Thinking Server to guide tool usage.
 This server provides recommendations for which MCP tools would be most effective at each stage.
 * [Aayush9029/mcp-server](https://github.com/Aayush9029/mcp-server): MCP SERVER